-Children will develop physical skills such as pushing, pulling and climbing when using the outside equipment, as well as the fine motor skills of controlling a pencil or paintbrush and using scissors safely and effectively.
+Children will develop their gross motor skills such as pushing, pulling, pedalling and climbing when using the outside equipment as well as developing the fine motor skills of controlling a pencil or paintbrush, using scissors and tools safely and effectively.
+Fine motor control and precision helps with hand-eye co-ordination, which is later linked to early literacy.